jeanemmanuelk/page-engagement-ab-testing/README.md

 # 📊 Page Engagement A/B Testing

 This project analyzes user engagement across two landing pages (Page A vs. Page B) using time-on-page as a **proxy metric** for effectiveness.
 It applies a complete A/B testing workflow, including statistical testing, confidence intervals, bootstrapping, and power analysis.
-Results are presented in both a Jupyter notebook and an interactive Streamlit dashboard.
+Results are presented in a Jupyter notebook.
 ---

 ## 🧪 Project Objective